0xF41/inodeyou-c/README.md

 # inodeyou-c
-inodeyou-c is a userspace C program adapted from [inodeyou](https://bitbucket.org/unixist/inodeyou/src/master/inodeyou.py) that uses a simple cross-based check to detect inodes that are hidden by Linux rootkit(s).
+inodeyou-c is a userspace C program adapted from [inodeyou](https://bitbucket.org/unixist/inodeyou/src/master/inodeyou.py) that uses a simple cross-based check to detect inodes that are hidden by Linux rootkit(s) or malware(s).

 inodeyou-c uses The Sleuth Kit (TSK) C library to compare the view of the filesystem inodes by two methods:
 1) Finding inodes visible to the disk's view of the file system (with read()) via TSK library